takenet/messaginghub-docs/docs/en/content-types/redirect.md

     }
 }
 ```
-From this moment, the messages sent by the client will be forwarded to the chatbot configured as a service * service * in the master model settings tab.
+From this moment, the messages sent by the client will be forwarded to the chatbot configured as a service *attendance* in the master model settings tab.
 Note: The customer identifier is **not the same** for the other bot.

 2 - Redirecting to the chatbot with identifier *mysdkbot , passing a document as the context of the conversation.